Israel–Uganda relations: Agricultural cooperation

 In a joint Israeli–Ugandan project, a professor from the Hebrew University of Jerusalem's Faculty of Agriculture conducted a survey of Lake Victoria with a Ugandan colleague from Makerere University.
 They found that Nile perch, introduced by the British sixty years ago, have decimated native fish populations, leading to malnutrition in the lakeside communities.
 She helped to set up artificial fish ponds to raise carp, which had disappeared from the local diet.
 The United States Agency for International Development sponsored the digging of the ponds and sent villagers to Kibbutz HaMa'apil in Emek Hefer to learn spawning techniques.
 Graduates of the training program established carp farms.

-High level visits
+Diplomatic visits

 In 1966, Prime Minister Levi Eshkol made a state visit to Uganda.

 Ugandan President Yoweri Museveni has visited Israel twice since coming to power in 1986; in 2003, he met with Prime Minister Ariel Sharon and Foreign Minister Benjamin Netanyahu to primarily discuss arms deals between the two countries.
 In 2011, Museveni again visited Israel.
 His visit was facilitated by former Pensioner Affairs Minister and head of the Mossad turned international businessman Rafi Eitan, who had several investments in Uganda including a cattle farm.
 Eitan and Museveni are close friends.
 In February 2020, Israeli Prime Minister Benjamin Netanyahu visited Uganda.
+In July 2016, Israeli Prime Minister Benjamin Netanyahu had also visited Uganda.